andrepolischuk/magnifier/README.md

 ### .destroy()

-Unbinds the event handlers and removes the lense
+Unbinds the event handlers and removes the lense.

 ## License